marktkimball/bbc-hawaii/src/pages/beliefs/index.md

 ## Miscellaneous

 We do not accept any form of the Ecumenical or charismatic movement of this day.
 2 Cor.
 6:14-11, Amos 3:3, 1 Tim.
 4:13, 1 Cor.
 13:8, 2 Cor.
 12:12, 11:4, 13-15, 2 Thess.
 2:9.

-We are not Calvinists in any point.

-We do not listen to, sell, or advocate Contemporary Christian music (CCM).